m-joon-ixix/m-joon-ixix.github.io/index.md

 ## Research Interests

-- Knowledge Aware Language Models
+- Knowledge-aware language models
 - Enhancing the controllability and robustness of language models
-- Retrieval-Augmented Language Models
+- Mitigating social/geographical bias from language models
 - Efficient use of data towards trustful AI

 ---

 ## News
 - **[Mar.
 2025]** 🇺🇸 I am excited to attend the University of Washington as an exchange student!
 - **[Feb.
-2025]** 📝 My first author paper *"Reliability Across Parametric and External Knowledge: Understanding Knowledge Handling in LLMs"* has been submitted and is under review.
+2025]** 📝 Our paper *"Reliability Across Parametric and External Knowledge: Understanding Knowledge Handling in LLMs"* has been published!
 - **[Nov.
 2024]** 🏅 I am thankful to receive the 'Korea & USA Advanced Field Student Exchange Scholarship'.
 - **[Jun.
 2024]** 🔬 I started working as an undergraduate RA at SNU Intelligent Data Systems Lab.
 - **[Nov.
 2023]** 🏅 I am receiving the Semiconductor Specialized University Scholarship, hosted by Korea Institute for Advancement of Technology!